kode4food/interpol/doc/Language_Reference.md

 end
 ```

+*Note:* The `unless` keyword is syntactic sugar that can be used in place of `if !`.
+Its purpose is to implicitly negate the condition.
+So `if !happy` becomes `unless happy`.

 ### HTMLish Elements
 HTMLish elements allow HTML tags to be constructed using inlined expressions.
 The nicest thing about this is that in many cases, these expressions end up looking *exactly* like normal HTML.
 For example: